Jinali-Gosar/Supermarket-Project-with-MongoDb-and-Python/README.md

 the tangible goods that enable the sale of finished goods or component parts.

 Modules:
-1.Login: Management login using account id and password.
+1. Login: Management login using account id and password.

-2.CRUD Operations for:
+2. CRUD Operations for:
 - Manufacturing Management
 - Supplier Management
 - Product Management